-Additionally, all of the possible tools that may be needed in a particular context and the permutations of those tools' implementation cannot be anticipated or taught without making the course of academic study prohibitively long.

-Even if one could predict all of the tools and resources needed at a particular ministry location based on initial interactions with the individuals in that congregation, it does not mean that one would have what one needed later on.
+Those engaging in professional ministry for the first time are in particular need of continual learning.
+The information imparted within formalized theological education can never be enough to get the leader through their first call.
+The material presented in a seminary or divinity school setting cannot be mastered without practicing it in a real ministry.
+The way that one implements the material, as mentioned earlier, also depends upon the context of the ministry setting and will have to be learned through trial and error.
+Additionally, all of the possible tools that may be needed in a particular context, and the permutations of those tools' implementation, cannot be anticipated or taught without making the course of academic study prohibitively long.
+Even if one could predict all of the tools and resources needed at a particular ministry location based on initial interactions with the individuals at that congregation, it does not mean that one would have what one needed later on.
 The complexity of human systems means that one cannot predict all of what will be needed, especially when one considers that often times the presented strengths and issues of a congregation do not line up with the realities of the situation.
-Continual learning will be needed.
-As opportunities and challenges are met, new situations requiring new leadership approaches will arise out of those interactions, necessitating new tools and learning on the part of the leader and faith community.
+Changes in context also mean that continual learning will be needed.
+As opportunities and challenges are met, new situations requiring new leadership will arise out of those interactions, necessitating new tools and learning on the part of the leader and faith community.

 These new opportunities and challenges will also defy the abilities of outside experts to make pronouncements about the course a particular leader and congregation should take.
-While the outside expert can provide vital insights and tools, it will always fall to the faith community and the leader to develop and implement a strategy to work with their context, their gifts and skills, and their sense of call.
-This means that responses to issues and opportunities necessarily need to be both local and organic, and not a generic one-size-fits-all strategy or pre-packaged set of tools and exercises to reach a foregone conclusion.
+While the outside expert can provide vital insights and tools, it will always fall to the faith community and the leader to develop and implement a strategy to work with their context, their gifts and skills, and their sense of call.3 This means that responses to issues and opportunities necessarily need to be both local and organic, and not a generic one-size-fits-all strategy or pre-packaged set of tools and exercises to reach a foregone conclusion.